vikyath5246/graphGenerator/README.md

 - Through local LLMs (Mistral, Llama3)
 - Through Heuristics

 > **Note**: ShapeLLM doesn't work for our use‑case, as it has awareness of the object but not the scene.
-Usage of shapeLLM can be found on [text](https://huggingface.co/qizekun/ShapeLLM_7B_gapartnet_v1.0)
+Usage of shapeLLM can be found on [this link](https://huggingface.co/qizekun/ShapeLLM_7B_gapartnet_v1.0)

 ### Relationship building workflow